wrlannen/flashlearn/README.md

 1. **Frontend**: Edit `public/index.html` and `public/script.js`
 2. **Backend**: Modify `server.js` for API changes
 3. **Styling**: Update Tailwind classes in HTML or add custom CSS
+4. **Tests**: Add tests to `tests/server.test.js` or `tests/script.test.js`

+### Debugging

+The server includes comprehensive logging:
+- All requests are logged with timestamps
+- AI provider responses are logged
+- Error details are logged to console
+- Cost estimation for API usage

+Check the terminal running `node server.js` (or `make dev`)
 ### Debugging

 The server includes comprehensive logging: